 “ And here is the website of Unilever Vietnam. ”

-In fact, in many cases the small players seem to invest more in the image of the website while the big guys don't seem to find it necessary to put their effort in making a great online experience for their visitors.
+In fact, in many cases, the small players seem to invest more in the image of the website while the big guys don't seem to find it necessary to put their effort into making a great online experience for their visitors.
 Website design, when done right, requires true commitment from both the owners (stakeholders) and the web design service providers.
 The research phase of the website project alone can be longer than 2 weeks and requires multiple workshops and brainstorming sessions.

 Hint: For small businesses to stand out (and it's really easy to beat the big players on the web), you can make time to do your own research and planning.
 Do not hesitate to get in touch with us for free consulting services, and our articles section is a great starting resource to learn more about websites and how to plan for your next website project.

 If you have a chance to go to a local market in Vietnam, you can see the many colors it has.
 Vietnamese culture is strongly influenced by Chinese culture due to the history and close proximity of the two neighboring countries.
 This cultural background deeply affects how I pick and choose the color patterns when I work with our partners who want to target the Vietnam market.
 However, Vietnam also inherits and absorbs Western styles during its journey to search for independence and modernization.
 This specific type of cultural mix presents us with barriers and challenges but also opportunities and chances to experiment and discover new things.

 Most web design agencies in Vietnam are taking inspiration from Western-style design, especially the American design style to be specific.
 This comes as no surprise as most of the world-leading websites come from the US and the Vietnamese people are more associated with the US (Hollywood) culture.
 The western European design style is a rarity here in Vietnam mostly due to the low-key appearance of famous European brands as well as the most minimalist and mono-color style that does not resonate with Vietnamese people's love for colors and noise.